andrewyng/translation-agent/README.md

 ## Getting Started

-To get started with Translation Agent, follow these steps:
+To get started with `translation-agent`, follow these steps:

 ### Installation:
-- The Poetry package manager is required for installation (https://python-poetry.org/docs/#installation) Depending on your environment, this might work:
+- The Poetry package manager is required for installation.
+[Poetry Installation](https://python-poetry.org/docs/#installation) \n Depending on your environment, this might work:

 ```bash
 pip install poetry